Drizzt navigates a winding path littered with secrets and lies in this suspenseful conclusion to the Neverwinter Saga.

-Drizzt Do’Urden comes face-to-face with a power that will change Faerûn forever in the gripping conclusion to the Transitions trilogy.
+To save Catti-brie, Drizzt Do’Urden must ally with a past foe and face a power that will change Faerûn forever in this gripping conclusion to the Transitions Trilogy

 The Ghost King is the third book in the Transitions trilogy and the twenty-second installment in the Legend of Drizzt series.

-Drawn into a battle against nefarious pirates, Drizzt questions if the greater good is worth the cost of innocent lives in the second installment of the Transitions trilogy.
+Drizzt must decide if liberation is worth the cost of innocent lives in book two of the Transitions Trilogy.

 A shadowy organization of mages and pirates known as the Arcane Brotherhood has long held the city of Luskan in their power, but corruption now eats away at their ranks.
 Seeing this as an opportunity to finally defeat their leader, Arklem Greeth, legendary pirate hunter Captain Deudermont hatches a plot that will free the city of the Brotherhood’s iron grip.